-Foreign employees has always been regarded as an essential facet of Singapore’s economy, as they are needed to plug skill gaps and take on labour intensive roles.
+Foreign employees have always been regarded as an essential facet of Singapore’s economy, as they are needed to plug skill gaps and take on labor-intensive roles.
 Over the years, these foreign employees have made huge contributions to the Singaporean economy, by taking on jobs in many different sectors, such as the construction industry and marine industry.

-However, many times, their contributions have been underappreciated.
+However, their contributions are typically being underappreciated.
 As foreign employees working in Singapore, away from their homelands, they also face various social and financial challenges that are unique to them.
-In this article, we will be talking about those unique challenges faced by them.
+In this article, we will be talking about the unique challenges faced by them.

 Excessive debt due to agent fees